Bugatti Royale: In fiction

 A blood-red Bugatti type 41 Royale Coupe de Ville appears in Leslie Charteris' Vendetta For the Saint (Doubleday 1964, ghostwritten by Harry Harrison) as a rental car for Simon Templar.

-A Bugatti Royale was featured in the Clive Cussler novel "The Wrecker".
+A Bugatti Royale was featured in the Clive Cussler novel The Wrecker.

-"The Seventh Royale" by Donald Stanwood is about Hitler's attempt to get a Royale and efforts to keep away from him.
-London auto dealer spent $9.8 million for a 1931’s bugatti royale car on Thursday, breaking records for the most expensive cost ever in the history of a car auctioneer stated.
-It was a Type 41 Bugatti.
-Christie’s auction house sold a type 41 Bugatti to a dealer Nicholas Harley.
+The Seventh Royale by Donald Stanwood is about Hitler's attempt to get a Royale and efforts to thwart him.